vanheaven-ui/events/README.md

 - Rails version ``Rails 6.0.3.3.``

 ### 🔨 Setup
-First get a copy of project on your computer:
+First get a copy of the project on your computer:

 - Clone or download the repository to a local directory on your computer by following the Github instructions at [Github clone/download repository](https://docs.github.com/en/enterprise/2.13/user/articles/cloning-a-repository).